simrenbasra/simrenbasra/README.md

 ## 🧑 About Me

 - 🎓 **Education**: Bachelors in Computer Science and AI from University of Sheffield, BrainStation Data Science Diploma
-- 💼 **Experience**: Over four years experience as a Software Developer Consultant in FinTech.
+- 💼 **Experience**: Over a years experience as a Junior AI Engineer.
 - 🔍 **Current Focus**: SimBot - a custom chatbot for my blog

 ## 📝 Blog